 How many hours do you spend on your cell phone and computer per day?
 Do you think it’s excessive?

 Dr. Travis Zigler

-Eye Love Excellence Award for December
+Eye Love Excellence Award for February

-Samaritan's Purse International Relief At Eye Love, we really enjoy highlighting the great work other companies are doing in this world.
+Unite For Sight At Eye Love, we really enjoy highlighting the great work other companies are doing in this world.
 W...